America needs more options for meat processing

 “Don’t put all of your eggs in one basket.”
 This saying goes at least as far back as Don Quixote, written in 1615, and is probably much older.
 While the proverb's wisdom is obvious to anyone who has spent much time in a barnyard, some of the people who should understand it best have strayed much too far from its warning.

 Today more than 80 percent of American beef is processed by only four companies.
 Just three companies control 63 percent of our pork.
-Five companies process more than 60 percent of our poultry.
+Five companies process over 60 percent of our poultry.
 We’re putting far too many eggs in far too few baskets.

 When even one of these consolidated plants slows down or shuts down, it can impact the national meat market.
 We saw this in the spring as COVID-19 infections among workers in several large plants sent the supply chain haywire.